itsonlyMiRE/slp-organizer/README.md

 Run the program, and follow the instructions it prints.

 ## Notes
 It's a bit of a resource hog and will probably push your CPU to 100% utilization.
 But, it's decently fast (~2176 files/minute, ~36.26 files/second).
-Also, use this in a controlled environment!
-In the state it's in now, I would advise you don't feed it the wrong path to your .slp files, because it will completely change the folder system of whatever directory you input.
-I will probably change that to make it a little more forgiving and less destructive.